jh1993/UnderusedOptions/README.txt

 - Using a mana potion now tries to replenish the number of hounds to the maximum.

 Hypocrisy:
-- Instead of recovering charges, now gives a damage bonus equal to 4 times the triggering spell's level for 3 turns.
+- Now only lasts a fixed 1 turn, but is no longer removed when you cast an unqualifying spell.
+Now applies Hypocrisy of a level equal to the triggering spell, instead of the triggering spell's level minus 1.
+- Holy Hypocrisy now gives a damage bonus to holy spells and skills equal to twice its level, while you have it.
+But it is still consumed when you cast a holy spell of lower level, which cannot benefit from this damage bonus, meaning that only spells of equal or higher level benefit from the damage bonus.
+Dark Hypocrisy behaves similarly.

 Purestrike:
 - As per my No More Scams mod, no longer harms allies, and is based on damage pre-resistances.